Abstract Submission

 Ethical considerations

-• It is the author's responsibility to ensure confidentiality and responsible presenting sensitive data
+• It is the author's responsibility to ensure confidentiality and responsible presentation of sensitive data

 Acceptance and Registration